openbmc/docs/code-update.md

     The OpenBMC bootloader

-Additionally, there are two tar-balls created that can be deloyed and unpacked by REST:
+Additionally, there are two tarballs created that can be deployed and unpacked by REST:

  * `<platform>-<timestamp>.all.tar`